cschneider/decanter-docker/README.md

 # Build
 mvn clean install
+docker-compose build

-# Create docker image, start kafka server and decanter-agent
+# Start kafka server, decanter-agent and decanter-server
-docker-compose up
+docker-compose up --force-recreate

 # To Do
 Decanter is currently missing a kafka collector.
 So it is not yet possible to run a full demo